 Given the use of assumptions, there is inherent uncertainty.
-The level of uncertainty associated with the value of Technical Provisions has been estimated by examining how Available Capital would change if certain material assumptions were to change.
-These are quantified in section C.5.
+The level of uncertainty associated in the value of Technical Provisions have been quantified in section C.5.

-D.3 Reinsurance
+D.3.
+Reinsurance

 External Reinsurance

 The Company cedes insurance premiums and risk in the normal course of business.
 Outwards reinsurance premiums are accounted for in the same accounting period as the related premiums for the direct reinsurance business being reinsured.
 Reinsurance assets include balances due from reinsurance companies for paid and unpaid losses, ceded unearned premiums and ceded future life policy benefits.
 Amounts recoverable from reinsurers are estimated in a manner consistent with the claim liability associated with the reinsured policy.